jamiedidthis/quartz/content/books/seven surrenders.md

 ---
 There’s no way I can talk comprehensively about this series, so for now I’m just going to keep a running list of different things I notice each time I read them.
 This time (2/2023), it was how the many names for JEDD Mason echoes the [[notes/apophatic naming|apophatic naming]] of God, a classical theological strategy of the “negative” naming, an effort to call God by every time, thereby acknowledging and preserving God’s transcendence of all of them.

 I mean, Jehovah is one of the names, as is Ἄναξ (the title _Anax_, i.e. lord) and Tai-kun.
-It doesn’t get more glaringly obvious than that.
-But there’s also Mike (Micromegas), Jedd, Jagmohan, Xiao Hei Wang… every hive, every language, nearly every person has their own name for him, alien or god-like or neither or both, and it’s a brilliant touch.
+It doesn’t get more obvious than that.
+But there’s also Mike ([Micromegas](https://en.wikipedia.org/wiki/Microm%C3%A9gas)), Jedd, Jagmohan, Xiao Hei Wang… every hive, every language, nearly every person has their own name for him, alien or god-like or neither or both, and it’s a brilliant touch.

 Per [[authors/ada palmer|Ada Palmer]], her favorite name and [the closest thing to a true name](https://www.goodreads.com/questions/2244033-by-which-of-his-names-would-you-address):